mbr/flask-nav/docs/advanced-topics.rst

 ~~~~~~~~~~~~~~~

 Sometimes you may need to implement your own Element classes.
 This is easily
-done by subclassing either :class:`.NavigationItem` or a more concrete class:
+done by subclassing either :class:`.NavigationItem` or a more concrete class
+(``get_auth_user`` is a placeholder here for any way your favorite
+authentication framework returns the current user):

 .. code-block:: python